InoueDaiki/photo-mini-blog/README.md

  The current configured provider is Amazon Cognito.

  Do you want to use the default authentication and security configuration?
-Manual configuration Select the authentication/authorization services that you want to use: User Sign-Up, Sign-In, connected with AWS IAM controls (Enables per-user Storage features for images or other content, Analytics, and more)
- Please provide a friendly name for your resource that will be used to label this category in the project: auth Please enter a name for your identity pool. photominiblog03d7d6cf_identitypool_03d7d6cf Allow unauthenticated logins?
-(Provides scoped down permissions that you can control via AWS IAM) No Do you want to enable 3rd party authentication providers in your identity pool?
-No Please provide a name for your user pool: photominiblog03d7d6cf_userpool_03d7d6cf
+Default configuration
  Warning: you will not be able to edit these selections.
  How do you want users to be able to sign in?
-Email
- Do you want to add User Pool Groups?
-No
- Do you want to add an admin queries API?
-No Multifactor authentication (MFA) user login options: OPTIONAL (Individual users can use MFA) For user login, select the MFA types: SMS Text Message, Time-Based One-Time Password (TOTP) Please specify an SMS authentication message: Your authentication code is {####}
- Email based user registration/forgot password: Enabled (Requires per-user email entry at registration) Please specify an email verification subject: Your verification code Please specify an email verification message: Your verification code is {####}
- Do you want to override the default password policy for this User Pool?
-No
- Warning: you will not be able to edit these selections.
- What attributes are required for signing up?
-Email Specify the app's refresh token expiration period (in days): 30 Do you want to specify the user attributes this app can read and write?
-No Do you want to enable any of the following capabilities?
- Do you want to use an OAuth flow?
-No
+Username
- Do you want to configure Lambda Triggers for Cognito?
-No
+ Do you want to configure advanced settings?
+No, I am done.
 ```

 ### ファイルストレージの追加